Charlie Culberson: Professional career

-San Francisco Giants
+Draft and minor leagues

-The San Francisco Giants drafted Culberson in the first round of the Supplemental Draft (51st overall) of the 2007 Major League Baseball Draft out of Calhoun High School in Calhoun, Georgia.
+The San Francisco Giants drafted Culberson in the first round (51st overall) of the 2007 Major League Baseball Draft out of high school.
 They added him to the 40 man roster to protect him from the Rule 5 draft after the 2011 season, in which he batted .259 with 10 home runs and 56 runs batted in for the Richmond Flying Squirrels of the Double-A Eastern League.
 He was rated the seventh best second base prospect prior to the 2012 season.

+San Francisco Giants (2012)

-After beginning the 2012 season with the Fresno Grizzlies of the Class AAA Pacific Coast League, the Giants promoted Culberson to the big league club on May 13, 2012.
+After beginning the 2012 season with the Fresno Grizzlies of the Triple–A Pacific Coast League, the Giants promoted Culberson to the big league club on May 13, 2012.
 He made his MLB debut that day and collected his first major league base hit against Arizona Diamondbacks starter Joe Saunders.

-Colorado Rockies
+Colorado Rockies (2013–2014)

 On July 27, 2012, Culberson was traded to the Colorado Rockies for Marco Scutaro and cash considerations.
 He spent the rest of the 2012 season with the Colorado Springs Sky Sox, the Rockies' AAA affiliate, and continued to play for them in 2013.
 In 97 games for the Sky Sox, he hit .310/.338/.524 with 14 home runs, 64 RBI and 8 triples.

 On July 29, Culberson was recalled by the Rockies, replacing Jordan Pacheco.
 When Carlos González went on the disabled list, Culberson and Corey Dickerson entered a platoon situation in left field.
 On August 16, 2013, Culberson hit his first MLB home run off Wei-Yin Chen of the Baltimore Orioles.
 In 47 games with the Rockies, he hit .293/.317/.404 with 2 home runs, 12 RBI and 5 stolen bases.

 On May 4, 2014, Culberson hit a pinch-hit walk-off two-run home run off New York Mets closer Kyle Farnsworth, giving the Rockies an 11–10 victory.

 During spring training in 2015, Culberson was injured.
 Nearer to opening day, he was diagnosed with a herniated disc in his back, and played in only five games at the major league level.
 After the season, he was granted free agency by the Rockies and signed a minor league contract with the Los Angeles Dodgers.